safe-global/safe-pm/.github/ISSUE_TEMPLATE/problem-statement.md

 ---
 # Problem Owner

-  // Who is responsible for leading the shaping process of this problem statement
+  // Who is responsible for leading the shaping process of this problem statement.
+Owner should be assigned directly after the Great Filter meeting.
+PM will assist.

 # Part 1: Define the problem